25077667/Resume/README.md

 My resume and CV

 ## Why I need this?
-I thick I need a resume and some CVs.
+I think I need a resume and some CVs.

 Then...
 I make it!

 ## LaTeX